-By Olivia Timson.
-Last updated 23rd February 2021.
+By Danielle Graves.
+Last updated 12th October 2023.
 Welcome to our train accident claims guide.
 On the whole, riding the train is one of the safest ways to travel.
 However, accidents may still occur whether on the train, the platform or in the station.
 Falls and being hit by objects are the most common forms of injury whilst travelling by train.

 A number of injuries are also recorded by rail workers on the tracks.
 If you are harmed following an accident on a train and suffer a serious injury this has the potential to completely change the way you live your life.
 Depending on the impact your injury has on you, you may be entitled to claim compensation if the accident was not your fault.